MultiSafepay/docs/content/integrations/plugins/opencart/faq/generic-gateways.md

 Furthermore, you can set a custom initial order status.

-Full refunding actions and backend orders are fully supported.
+Full refunds, partial refunds (except for billing suite payment methods), and backend orders are fully supported.